 Methanol was recognized at that time as a potential replacement for crude-oil-derived gasoline.
 During the intervening years between the 1970 and the 2010 price spike, various agencies and organizations have assessed the hazards, challenges, and benefits of using methanol as a motor fuel.
 A study by the United States Environmental Protection Agency (EPA) [63] concludes that methanol is a safer motor fuel than gasoline.
 Other studies have concluded that hazards posed by the motoring public's use of methanol are greater than those of gasoline.
 An important factor often not considered in the discussion is the proportion of methanol used in a fuel blend.
-Most current blends envisioned for vehicle fuel range from 5-15% up to 70-85% methanol content, not 100% pure methanol.
-As methanol becomes widely available as a motor fuel, these differences will need to be resolved.
+Most current blends envisioned for vehicle fuel range from 5-15% up to 100% pure methanol.
+As methanol becomes widely available as a motor fuel.